-- (g) Cross-Claim Against Coparty.
-If the cross-claim is a claim upon which an original action might be brought in a justice court, a pleading may state as a cross-claim any claim by one party against a coparty arising out of the transaction or occurrence that is the subject matter either of the original action or of a counterclaim therein or relating to any property that is the subject matter of the original action.
-Such cross-claim may include a claim that the party against whom it is asserted is or may be liable to the cross-claimant for all or part of a claim asserted in the action against the cross-claimant. - (h) Joinder of Additional Parties.
-Persons other than those made parties to the original action may be made parties to a counterclaim or crossclaim in accordance with the provisions of Rules 19 and 20. - (i) Separate Trials; Separate Judgment.
-If the court orders separate trials as provided in Rule 42(b), judgment on a counterclaim or cross-claim may be rendered in accordance with the terms of Rule 54(b) when the court has jurisdiction so to do, even if the claims of the opposing party have been dismissed or otherwise disposed of. - (j) Transfer of Action to District Court.
+- (g) Crossclaim Against a Coparty.
+A pleading may state as a crossclaim any claim by one party against a coparty if the claim arises out of the transaction or occurrence that is the subject matter of the original action or of a counterclaim, or if the claim relates to any property that is the subject matter of the original action.
+The crossclaim may include a claim that the coparty is or may be liable to the crossclaimant for all or part of a claim asserted in the action against the crossclaimant. - (h) Joining Additional Parties.
+Rules 19 and 20 govern the addition of a person as a party to a counterclaim or crossclaim. - (i) Separate Trials; Separate Judgments.
+If the court orders separate trials under Rule 42(b), it may enter judgment on a counterclaim or crossclaim under Rule 54(b) when it has jurisdiction to do so, even if the opposing party's claims have been dismissed or otherwise resolved. - (j) Transfer of Action to District Court.
 When any counterclaim or other pleading raises any issue or claim that may not be adjudicated in a justice court, the court may separate the issues or claims and adjudicate those over which the court has jurisdiction and require the other issues or claims to be filed in district court or the court may order the entire matter transferred for adjudication in district court.
 Where justice requires that the matters be heard together, the court must order the entire matter transferred for adjudication in district court.